MicrosoftDocs/sdk-api/sdk-api-src/content/winbio/nc-winbio-pwinbio_enroll_capture_callback.md

         wprintf_s(L"\n Committing enrollment...\n");
         hr = WinBioEnrollCommit(
-                sessionHandle,      // Handle to open biometric session &identity,          // WINBIO_IDENTITY object for the user &isNewTemplate);    // Is this a new template
+                sessionHandle,      // Handle to open biometric session &amp;identity,          // WINBIO_IDENTITY object for the user &amp;isNewTemplate);    // Is this a new template

         if (FAILED(hr))
         {